vintagedeek/GPTev3/README.md

 ## First Time Using
+- This project uses:
+  - Lego Mindstorms EV3 (45544), Educator Vehicle build: http://robotsquare.com/2013/10/01/education-ev3-45544-instruction/
+  - The EV3 MicroPython image
+  - VS Code with the EV3 MicroPython extension
+  - For more on VS Code and the EV3 MicroPython image, see https://pybricks.com/ev3-micropython/startinstall.html

 - Run the following command to download the repository `git clone https://github.com/vintagedeek/GPTev3.git`

 - Obtain OpenAI API key (you will be charged for API calls so monitor usage).

 - Create the file `./.env` with the variables below.
 On windows call `ipconfig` in command prompt or PowerShell to get your IP address.
 In Linux you can use `ifconfig`.